 Mental health is a prevalent problem in society.
 We recently carried out a study into antidepressants, from which we found that as many as 28% of the population identify as having a mental health condition.
 That’s huge.

 The State of Mental Health in the UK

 The disorders suffered by respondents included body dysmorphia, SAD, bipolar and many more besides, but the two main conditions identified were depression and anxiety.
 68% of UK based respondents, with mental health conditions, suffered from depression and a further 59% also said they had anxiety.
 While all this was entirely shocking and arguably devastating to see, perhaps the most surprising element of our study was what was uncovered when researching into the ages of those struggling with their mental health.
 [Read more…]

-The fourth from her series introducing us to maternal mental health, Anne Marie McKinley (a Midwife and Birth Trauma Specialist at Afterthoughts NI) focuses her next 3 parts on various aspects of trauma response in birthing.
+The fourth from her series introducing us to maternal mental health, Anne Marie McKinley (a Midwife and Birth Trauma Specialist) focuses her next 3 parts on various aspects of trauma response in birthing.

 Birth trauma is still represented as though it is a surprise in some parts of the world.
 Even with pain relief, and the intention towards active management of normality, women still develop PTSD in the postnatal period.
 These next three (4-6) contributions will focus on various aspects of the trauma response in birthing and suggest some very practical interventions which may assist in prevention or amelioration of symptoms.

 Dealing with an addiction or addictive behaviours are some of the most difficult to process, accept and work through.
 Our guest, Kevin Repass is a recovering drug addict and alcoholic and has written many articles to help others.
 Here, he briefly shares his journey through treatment and recovery in the hopes to encourage others who are experiencing a struggle with drugs and/or alcohol to seek support.